quadbio/VoxHunt/README.md

 ## Installation

-Some of VoxHunt's dependencies such as [presto](https://github.com/immunogenomics/presto) and [loomR](https://github.com/mojaveazure/loomR) is not on CRAN and has to be installed from GitHub:
+Some of VoxHunt's dependencies such as [presto](https://github.com/immunogenomics/presto) and [loomR](https://github.com/mojaveazure/loomR) are not on CRAN and has to be installed from GitHub:

 ```{r}
 # install.packages('devtools')